 Barcelona is the top city to visit in all of Spain for international visitors, but Seville is next on the list!
 The tricky part when planning a Spain itinerary with both of these cities is the geography.
 Barcelona and Seville are on opposite sides of the country from one another.

 There are 2 AVE high-speed trains each day, which go from Barcelona to Seville.
 The journey takes 5 1/2 hours.
-If you’re planning a trip to Spain and want to see both Madrid and Barcelona, as well as head south to Seville, you could start in Madrid.
-Take the train to Seville.
-After spending some time in Andalusia, take the Seville to Barcelona train to end your trip.
+If you’re planning a trip to Spain and want to see both Madrid and Barcelona, as well as head south to Seville, you could start in Barcelona.
+Take the train to Madrid.
+After spending some time there, take the Madrid to Seville train to end your trip.
+Seville has an airport or you can return to Madrid by train to fly home.

 Where to Stay in Seville